This End-of-Life Policy ("EOL Policy") is effective as of August 10, 2018 and supersedes all its previous versions.

 Each version of the Software Program will be replaced with a newer future version unless the Software Program is otherwise discontinued.
 Future Major Versions may discontinue or deprecate particular features or stop providing support for a particular software environment configuration for a variety of reasons, including but not limited to technology obsolescence, discontinued support from a third-party vendor, or availability of a replacement feature.
 A discontinued feature means a feature that has been removed from the Software Program.
 A deprecated feature means a feature that is still contained in the Software Program (for backwards compatibility) but is no longer being enhanced or eligible for Standard Support.

-This EOL Policy builds upon Appeon’s Standard Support policy , setting forth the timeframes Appeon has currently planned to provide maintenance and technical support for the various versions of its products.
-Premium Support, which is offered at an additional cost, offers assistance with technical issues that are out of the scope of the Standard Support (e.g. issues with deprecated features, general troubleshooting, etc.) or occur after the product EOMM but before EOL.
-To open a Standard Support or Premium Support ticket please refer to https://www.appeon.com/developers/get-help.html.
+This EOL Policy builds upon Appeon’s Standard Support policy, setting forth the timeframes Appeon has currently planned to provide maintenance and technical support for the various versions of the Software Programs.
+Premium Support, which is offered at an additional cost, offers assistance with technical issues that are discovered after the Software Programs is EOMM but before it is EOL.
+To open a Standard Support or Premium Support ticket please refer to /developers/get-help.html.

 The End of Life timeline is set forth in Figure 1 and Figure 2 below.